 The Essence of Neoclassical Trade Theory

 Before we delve into the assumptions, let’s quickly consider the basic elements of Ricardo’s trade theory (see here for a more in-depth overview).
 The well-known conclusion from the theory is that all countries will benefit from opening up to free trade (or at least that no one will lose), regardless of each country’s absolute advantage.
-For developing countries this means that there is no need to modernize production or industrialize.
-All they need to do is to specialize in what they are comparatively best at, even if that is producing rice or other low-value added goods.
-The reason it is possible for everyone to benefit is because in a free market, the exchange rate will move to ensure that all countries will eventually become equally competitive.
+The reason it is possible for everyone to benefit is because in a free market, the exchange rate will move to ensure that all countries will eventually become equally competitive (alternatively the equilibration will happen through the price mechanism, which is the case in Ricardo’s original example).
 This means that a country with no absolute advantage (England, in Ricardo’s example) will initially have a deficit, but then its currency will depreciate until it gains an advantage in what they are comparatively best at.
 Meanwhile, a country with an absolute advantage in everything (Portugal, in Ricardo’s example) will initially have a surplus of trade, but then its currency will appreciate until it loses some of its advantages.
 Through this equilibrating mechanism, trade will balance in the long run.
 The example also works with fixed exchange rates, as quantity theory of money is assumed so that prices will rise in the surplus countries and fall in the deficit countries, until countries are equally competitive and trade is balanced.
-It’s beyond the scope of this blog post to pick all the assumptions of the theory apart, but let me go through the ones I find the most problematic (see also Shaikh (2016) for an excellent critique of Ricardian trade theory, as well as an alternative).
+It’s beyond the scope of this blog post to pick all the assumptions of the theory apart, but let’s go through some of the most problematic ones.

 Assumption 1: Automatic Terms of Trade Adjustment